DonnaYoung.org rss feed Members DY Newsletter

 Page xxviii lists the handouts recommended by the author.
 [Handouts 7-13] Meanwhile, look for graphics of lions, tropical birds, horses, and any other animals that you believe your children will find interesting.
 Look on pages 96, 102, 113 to see some of the compositions that children have made in this chapter.

-The drawing tips begin on page 82* and end at page 92.
-Below are the different parts of the drawing tips that can be used in your drawing classes before beginning the Main Lesson.
-The exercises prepare the student for the main lesson.
-Just like the lessons that I wrote about at draw-w-children-l1-lessons, these lessons are noted with letters - A, B, C, etc. At the bottom of this page is one possible lesson plan sequence for this chapter, "Lesson 2: Drawing from Graphics," that you can place in your lesson planner.
+The drawing tips that lead up to the main lesson begin on page 82* and end at page 92.
+Below, listed under headings A-E, are the different parts of the drawing tips that can be used in your drawing classes before beginning the Main Lesson (F).
+The exercises (A-E) prepare the student for the main lesson.
+At the bottom of this page are several possible lesson plan sequences for this chapter, "Lesson 2: Drawing from Graphics," that you can place in your lesson planner.

 A. The Flow Of Contour Drawing, pages 83-85